Did you know?

 During the next 30-45 minute bus-ride to Tantabiddi, where our whale shark tour boat departs from, our very friendly crew will be outlining fascinating facts about Exmouth, the Ningaloo Reef and the BIG THREE of the Ningaloo – whale sharks, whales and manta rays.
 We’re also there to answer any questions you may have about your day, and to let you know that if you need help, you just have to ask.

 Once at the boat ramp, you will jump onboard our tender vessel, and head out to board Skybird II, our very distinctive whale shark tour boat.
-She’s easy to spot as Skybird’s hull is entirely covered above the waterline with an Aboriginal indigenous dot art painting in striking colours.
-The painting depicts the Rainbow Serpent creator of the world, at rest in the Gascoyne River near Carnarvon.
+She's easy to spot as her entire hull is covered in the iconic whaleshark dot pattern, which makes for a particularly photogenic vessel!

 Once on board the boat, the crew will kit you out with top of the range Cressi masks, fins and snorkels, ensuring comfort and fit.
 We also have plenty of long and short wetsuits to keep you warm, with kids sizes available too.
 We’ll then introduce ourselves, and give you a quick briefing about the boat, and the Skipper will go through important safety information to keep you safe and comfortable throughout your whale shark cruise.